Trump has long praised autocrats and populists. He's now embracing Argentina's new president

 Rising populism and anger at the perceived establishment could shape not just next year's U.S. presidential election, but votes across the world.
 The United Kingdom, Mexico, India, Pakistan and Taiwan are all expected to vote on new leaders in 2024.

-Levitsky noted that, in Latin America, at least 19 incumbents in a row have lost re-election since 2018.

-“Voters want figures from recognizably outside the political establishment who basically want to punch the establishment," he said.
+“Voters want figures from recognizably outside the political establishment who basically want to punch the establishment," Levitsky said.

 Milei often stoked comparisons to Trump during his campaign, praising him in an interview with former Fox News host Tucker Carlson and promoting unproven theories about election fraud in his own race before he won.
 Many of Milei’s supporters made “Make Argentina Great Again” hats and T-shirts a common sight during the campaign, echoing Trump's slogan.